maijahaka/rpg-characters/README.md

 # RPG Characters

-This is a simple implementation of a role-playing game environment.
+This is a simple implementation of a role-playing game system.
 There is no actual game logic, but the purpose of this project is to demonstrate the creation and use of various types of Characters, Armor and Weapons.